jerry-ng2/cursor-best-practices/README.md

 - Create reusable prompt templates for common tasks
 - Save frequently used code generation patterns
 - Develop team-wide prompt libraries for consistency
+- See [cursor.directory](https://cursor.directory/) for examples and formats of custom prompts and rules.

 ### Integration with Version Control
 - Use `@Git` to reference commit history in conversations